azure-ad-b2c/samples/policies/sign-in-with-apple/README.md

 This token is the client secret value you will use to configure the OpenID Connect federation.

+You can create this Azure Function by publishing the `B2CSignInWithApple` Visual Studio project from the `source-code` folder of this project.

-_Note: The sample Azure Function generates a JWT which is valid for one day.
+_Note: The sample Azure Function generates a JWT which is valid for 180 days.
 You may want to change this in the code depending on your desired secret rotation frequency._

 _Note: Ensure the `WEBSITE_LOAD_USER_PROFILE` configuration setting is set to `1` in your Azure Functions app environment - this provides access to the cryptographic context which is required to load the private key._

 ## Creating the OIDC metadata endpoint

 Apple does not expose an OpenID Connect metadata endpoint.
 In order to use it as an identity provider in Azure AD B2C, you must host a metadata document which B2C can access over the internet.
-You could host this file in Azure Blob Storage (with public access enabled), on your website, in an Azure Function, or in some other location.
+You could host this file in Azure Blob Storage (with public access enabled), on your website, in an [Azure Function](source-code/B2CSignInWithApple/SigninWithApple_OpenidConfiguration/run.csx), or in some other location.
 In the source code for this sample, there is a function app which exposes this metadata.

 The metadata document is a JSON file with the following content:
 ```json